 Very Wide Coverage

 The automatic stay gives you a breathing spell which protects you and your assets in just about every possible way from your creditors.
-It stops all phone calls and letters from them, their garnishments and lawsuits—“any act to collect, assess, or recover” a debt.
+It stops all phone calls and letters from them, their wage garnishments and lawsuits—“any act to collect, assess, or recover” a debt.
 The automatic stay also stops vehicle repossessions and home foreclosures, stops the IRS from recording a tax lien, and creditors from suing you from getting a judgment and judgment lien—“any act to create, perfect, or enforce any lien.”
 (Section 362(a)(2)-(6).)

 Very few legal procedures work as quickly and efficiently as the automatic stay.
 That’s because even though it behaves like a court injunction, it does not even involve a judge.
 It operates as a one-sided and immediate court order, made effective simply by the filing of your bankruptcy case.
 The automatic stay gives you an immediate breathing spell, whether your creditors like it or not.